golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/using-reputation.md

 ## Adding the Reputation System in Your Project

 Let's integrate the Reputation System into a simple Node.js project.
-This process requires minimal changes and effectively improves the selection of trustworthy providers.
+This process requires minimal modifications to pre-existing projects.

 Begin by setting up your project folder and installing the necessary package: